 NATS has an interactive map of no-fly zones around the UK, but you can also exercise a healthy dose of common sense and simply not fly your drone if you are anywhere near anything that even looks like an airport.

-Check for flying hazards
+Check for hazards before you fly

 In general, it’s a good idea to do a sense-check before you fly in any particular area.

-- Is there any endangered wildlife in the area?
+Is there any endangered wildlife in the area?

-- Are there any regional bylaws that could impact your flying?
+Are there any regional bylaws that could impact your flying?

 The Drone Code: Familiarise yourself with your drone